Calvin-Data-Science/cs375-376-public/content/demo_objectives.md

 1. Speak your thoughts aloud as you type your responses to the chatbot.
 (Check your mic first.)
 You are also welcome to use a voice-based chatbot if you prefer, just test that the microphone recording works.
 2. Answer questions honestly.
 Don't look up an answer or just guess; it's ok to say "I'm not sure" or "please try asking that question in a different way." **If the chatbot asks about something that we didn't emphasize in class, it's ok to say "we didn't focus on that in class, please ask me something else."**
 3. If you make a mistake, explain your mistake and correct it.
-4. When the conversation is complete, stop the screen recording and save the video file.
+4. When the conversation is complete, stop the screen recording and save the video file. **If it's big, use [this preset](https://gist.githubusercontent.com/kcarnold/9c33da9d122a78ba073ed9a40db68afa/raw/1d8d5b233a7268fc03958445a9627004efe369f5/Screen%2520Recording%2520Handbrake%2520Preset.json) in [Handbrake](https://handbrake.fr/) to reduce the size**, or use OneDrive.
 5. Submit the following to the dropbox on Moodle (name them according to the objective, so you can submit multiple times without overwriting):

     - The video file of the chatbot conversation (**if it's too big for Moodle, upload it to OneDrive and share the link with the instructor**; also include the link on Moodle)